 Voting on Election Day

-Click here to view your sample ballot and find your precinct.
+Click here to look up your registration and view your sample ballot.

 Dates and deadlines